Richard Lewis Blinder

-Richard "Dick" Lewis Blinder (June 14, 1935 – September 7, 2006) was an American architect and supporter of historical architectural preservation.
+Richard Lewis Blinder (June 14, 1935 – September 7, 2006) was an American architect and supporter of historical architectural preservation.

 Background and career

-Blinder was born in 1935 in New York.
-He graduated from the University of Cincinnati School of Architecture and Harvard University's Graduate School of Design before establishing residency in New Jersey.
-He was one of the original founders of Beyer Blinder Belle Architects & Planners LLP (BBB)"Beyer Blinder Belle", an international architecture firm based in New York City and Washington, DC.
+Blinder was born in 1935 in New York City.
+He graduated from the University of Cincinnati School of Architecture and the Harvard Graduate School of Design before establishing residency in Montclair, New Jersey.
+He was one of the original founders of Beyer Blinder Belle Architects & Planners LLP (BBB), an international architecture firm based in New York City and Washington, DC.
 The firm's name is derived from the three founding partners: John H. Beyer, Richard Blinder, and John Belle.
 The three architects met in 1961 while working in the New York office of Victor Gruen.
 The trio developed a specialty in historic preservation.

 At the time of his death in September 2006, Blinder was working on the Shanghai Cultural Plaza, a theater project in the Luwan District.
 The project was commissioned to Beyer Blinder Belle through an international design competition in 2003 for the redevelopment of a full-block site in central Shanghai's largest historic preservation area, the former French Concession.
 This development was one of the signature projects undertaken by the Chinese government for the Expo 2010.

 Beyer Blinder Belle has won three Presidential Design Awards, the Medal of Honor from the American Institute of Architects New York Chapter, and the national AIA Firm Award, as well as other awards.